dstorer-cap/seL4-DevKit-Doc/seL4-doc/src/appendices/add_driver_worked_example.md

 After these changes, within our `build` directory, `init_build` followed by `ninja` should result in a clean build.

-## Integrating the driver with CAmkES
+## Integrating the driver with Microkit

-We have established the underlying driver code, but it is not yet integrated within the CAmkES component that we shall be using.
-Assuming that we use the `uboot-driver-example` test application introduced earlier – see [Using the U-Boot Driver Library](uboot_driver_usage.md#instructions-for-running-the-uboot-driver-example-test) – we need to modify the file `camkes/apps/uboot-driver-example/include/plat/maaxboard/platform_devices.h` as follows.
+We have established the underlying driver code, but it is not yet integrated within the Microkit protection domain that we shall be using.
+Assuming that we use the `uboot-driver-example` test application introduced earlier – see [Using the U-Boot Driver Library](uboot_driver_usage.md#instructions-for-running-the-uboot-driver-example-test) – we need to modify the file `microkit/example/<platform>/uboot-driver-example/include/plat/maaxboard/platform_devices.h` as follows.

 Firstly, we need to add path definitions so that the devices can be located in the device tree: